vanHeemstraSystems/snippet-management/README.md

   ]

 ```
-Example of a schema for an IT tool.
+Example of a schema for a Snippet.

 Nodes are unique, they can only exist once (with the same unique identifier).